nrdcg/oci-go-sdk/readme.md

 Note: The minimum Go version is go1.21.0 and direct dependencies are up to date.

+## Maintenance

 The script to update the fork is `update.sh`.

 The env vars `BASE_MAJOR_VERSION` and `BASE_OCI_VERSION` must be updated to reference the targeted version.

+I update the branch "manually" by calling the script for each release of `github.com/oracle/oci-go-sdk`.

 ## Usage